-In principle, interest is governed by the law applicable to the merits of the case.
+As a rule, interest is governed by the law applicable to the merits of the case.
 French law authorises the award of interest rate for late payments of a debt arising from statutory provisions or contractual obligations.
-Under French law, a person condemned to pay damages by a tribunal must pay the legal interest rate (fixed at 0.71% for 2012).
-In principle, interest runs from the date of the decision and can be increased by 5 basis points two months after the decision has become enforceable.
+Under French law, a person condemned to pay damages by a tribunal must pay the legal interest rate (fixed at 0.04% for 2013, as per the Decree n°2013-178 of 27 February 2013).
+In principle, interest runs from the date of the decision and can be increased by 5 points two months after the decision has become enforceable.